rednafi/rednafi.com/content/misc/direnv.md

 environment variables to the current shell.

 It supports hooks for common shells like Bash, Zsh, Tcsh, and Fish, allowing you to manage project-specific environment variables without cluttering your `~/.profile`.
-Since it’s a fast, single static executable, direnv runs seamlessly and is language-agnostic, meaning you can easily use it alongside tools like `rbenv`, `pyenv`, and `phpenv`.
+Since it's a fast, single static executable, direnv runs seamlessly and is language-agnostic, meaning you can easily use it alongside tools like `rbenv`, `pyenv`, and `phpenv`.

 You might argue that `source .env` works just fine, but it's an extra step to remember.
-Also, having the ability to automatically run arbitrary project-specific commands is a nice bonus.
+Also, being able to communicate the project-specific environment commands and variables, and having them sourced automatically, is a nice bonus.

 ## Why .envrc file and not just a plain .env file